Tag Archives: Bike storage prep

 Tires should be free of cracks

-While you’re wiping down your tires.
-Check your wheels for loose or broken spokes by spinning the wheels and looking that they still spin true.
-Make sure your wheels spin straight, with no wobbling from side to side and no rubbing against the brake pads.
+While wiping down your tires, check your wheels for loose or broken spokes by spinning them and looking to see if they still spin true.
+Ensure your wheels spin straight, with no wobbling from side to side and no rubbing against the brake pads.
 If your wheels don’t spin straight, it’s probably time to take your bike in for wheel truing.

 At the same time, inspect your brake pads for proper alignment and any excessive wear in the pads.

-Before you put your bike away, be sure to fully inflate your tires.
-Especially if you are going to store your bike resting on its wheels, instead of hanging it from the ceiling.
+Before putting your bike away, inflate your tires fully, especially if you store it on its wheels.
 If your tires are flat, the bike’s weight presses down through the rims on one spot on the rubber.
-Over several months, that can cause deterioration of your tire as the rubber can end up distorted and/or the tire can develop a weak spot in the sidewall
+Over several months, that can cause deterioration of your tire, as the rubber can become distorted and/or the tire can develop a weak spot in the sidewall.
+If you hang your bike from the ceiling by its wheels, having the recommended pressure in the tires is still good.

 bike-main-7